anton-bregolas/NS-Session-Setlist/README.md

   - Launcher: Dynamic Chords checkbox added to Tunebook Options
   - Chord Viewer: Generates chords directly from ABC if Dynamic Chords option is on

-+ HTML updates
++ HTML updates:
-  - Main App (index.html):
+  - Main App (index.html)
     + "Chord Viewer: Generate chords dynamically" checkbox added with default state unchecked

-+ JavaScript updates
++ JavaScript updates:
-  - Chord Viewer module (scripts-chord-viewer.js):
+  - Chord Viewer module (scripts-chord-viewer.js)
     + openChordViewer function refactored to account for dynamic chords extraction
     + openChordViewer now retrieves ABC from tuneSelector value, decodes it and passes an ABC string to extractChordsFromAbc if chordViewerAllowDynamicChords is 1
     + openChordViewer now sets setChords and tuneChords depending on extractChordsFromAbc output if chordViewerAllowDynamicChords is 1